Dunbar Lifeboat Station: 1864 onwards

 A 33 ft self-righting 'Pulling and Sailing' (P&S) lifeboat, one with sails and (10) oars, along with its carriage, was transported to Dunbar free of charge by the Great Northern, North Eastern, and North British Railway Companies, arriving in Dunbar in April 1864.
 A new boathouse was constructed by the Victoria Harbour, at a cost of £165.
 The lifeboat was funded by the gift of £300 from Lady Cuninghame-Fairlie, and at her request, the lifeboat was named Wallace.

 In a strong northerly gale on 7 March 1877, the steamship James was seen drifting towards Belhaven.
 After much effort, both horses and men dragging the lifeboat out over soft sand, the lifeboat was launched, By now, the vessel had gone ashore, but the crew of four were rescued.
 The vessel broke up soon afterwards.

 On 13 October 1877, the Dunbar lifeboat capsized whilst out on exercise.
 Two crewmen, R. Clements and Robert Harkes were lost.

 Three men were brought ashore by the lifeboat on 27 February 1882, when the lighter Sophia, was seen displaying a signal of distress, whilst on passage to Dunbar from Newcastle-upon-Tyne with a cargo of coal.
 She was riding the sea at anchor, after her tugboat broke a shaft, and was set loose, but was in danger of being lost in the poor conditions.

 In 1901, the first boathouse was demolished, and a new one constructed on the same site at Victoria harbour by Mr A. Gordon, at a cost of £633.

-Since 1968, it has housed the Inshore lifeboat.
+1930s onwards

+The first RNLI motor-powered lifeboat was stationed in Scotland in 1909, but it would be another 22 years before one was provided for Dunbar.
+The new 45-foot 6in Watson lifeboat, with twin 40-hp 'Weyburn CE4' petrol engines, was funded from the legacy of Mr. George Strachan of Glasgow, via the Glasgow branch of the RNLI.
+On 15 August 1931, a service of dedication was given by the Rev. William Brown, DD, of the Old Church, Dunbar, before the lifeboat was named George and Sarah Strachan (ON 749) by Miss Molly Strachan, a niece of the donor.
+At the same ceremony, RNLI Silver Medal recipient Walter Fairburn, who had been Coxswain for 34 years, was presented with the Institution's Certificate of Service, by the Countess of Haddington.

+In 1964, in response to an increasing amount of water-based leisure activity, the RNLI placed 25 small fast Inshore lifeboats around the country.
+These were easily launched with just a few people, ideal to respond quickly to local emergencies.
+More Inshore lifeboats were deployed, and a lifeboat (D-169) was placed at Dunbar in 1968.
+The boat was housed in the 1901 boathouse.
 It was extended and refurbished in 1996.